 A full tang knife blade, on the other hand, is still really functional even if the scales fall off.
 Cordage can be wrapped around it for improved support and grip.

-There is no benefit of using a partial tang blade instead of a complete tang style for your survival knife.
+There is no benefit to using a partial tang blade instead of a complete tang style for your survival knife.
 A solid piece of continuous metal is difficult to crack.
 Look for the metal tang sandwiched between the knife’s scales to identify a complete tang knife.

-Sharp Edge and Pointed Tip
+Straight Edge and Pointed Tip